Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: EXPERIMENTAL SETTINGS

-This dataset was created by the Institute of Design Science and Basic Component at Xi’an Jiaotong University (XJTU)~\cite{wang2018hybrid}.
-It consists of 15 trials under three different operational conditions, referred to as from $Bearing1_{-}1$ to $Bearing3_{-}5$ in the Table~\ref{data_XJTU}.
-The data were collected by two PCB 352C33 accelerometers installed at a 90° angle, one on the horizontal axis and the other on the vertical axis.
-Each data sequence contains 32768 data points and was recorded in 1 minute.
+In this paper, our proposed model was evaluated using the two benchmark datasets: XJTU-SY~\cite{wang2018hybrid} and PRONOSTIA~\cite{nectoux2012pronostia}.

-Regarding the FPT results for the XJTU-SY bearing dataset, almost state-of-the-art systems reused the bearing's FPT results from the paper \cite{huang2021novel}.
-However, the FPT results of $Bearing1_{-}4$ and $Bearing3_{-}2$ weren't mentioned in the paper as several failure parts and abrupt failure provide a lot of unpredictable variability in two bearing sets.
-As a result, the FPT values of these two bearings are estimated by our proposed HI constructor.
+The XJTU-SY dataset was created by the Institute of Design Science and Basic Component at Xi’an Jiaotong University.
+It consists of 15 trials under three different operational conditions, referred to as from $Bearing1_{-}1$ to $Bearing3_{-}5$ in Table~\ref{data_XJTU}.
+The vibraration data was collected from two PCB 352C33 accelerometers, each of which was installed at a 90° angle, with one on the horizontal axis and the other on the vertical axis, to collect data.
+Each data segment contains 32768 data points and was collected in one minute.